Is There A Link Between OCD And Bipolar Disorder?

 The presence of both bipolar disorder and obsessive-compulsive disorder can lead to significant complications.
 Researchers in a study published in the Journal of Affective Disorders (J Affect Disord), found that comorbid BD and OCD is associated with greater functional impairment than BD without OCD.
 There is also evidence that the presence of OCD can decrease the efficacy of treatment for BD.
 In a study published in the Journal of Clinical Psychiatry (J Clin Psychiatry), participants with a comorbid anxiety disorder exhibited decreased responses to mood stabilizers.

-It’s also worth noting that an individual with both of these disorders is more likely to experience substance use issues (sometimes incorrectly referred to as “substance abuse”) than someone with only bipolar disorder or only OCD.
+It’s also worth noting that an individual with comorbid bipolar disorder and obsessive-compulsive disorder is more likely to experience substance use issues (sometimes incorrectly referred to as “substance abuse”) than someone with only bipolar disorder or only OCD.
 Concerns like alcohol use disorder (AUD) can further complicate treatment of comorbid OCD and BD.
 According to the National Institute on Alcohol Abuse and Alcoholism, “People with AUD and co-occurring psychiatric disorders bring unique clinical challenges tied to the severity of each disorder, the recency and severity of alcohol use, and the patient’s pressing psychosocial stressors”.

 The same is true for impulse control disorders, as well as suicidal behaviors; individuals with bipolar disorder and OCD are more likely to experience suicidal ideation and behaviors than those with only one disorder or the other.
 These are two reasons that properly diagnosing and treating both conditions in individuals experiencing comorbid BD OCD can be so important.